 It is doubtful to think that there could ever be a place like home.
 But Deccan Odyssey is breaking the myths.
-Its services, facilities and ambience will persuade you to freeze in the moment.
+Its services, facilities and ambiance will persuade you to freeze in the moment.
 The train itself is so beautiful that you wouldn’t want to step out of it, but the destinations of the journey are equally appealing.
-One such 7 night & 8 days s journey has been christened Maharashtra Splendor, and it covers India’s best cities and towns that offer an unforgettable holiday for sure.
+One such 7-night & 8 days s journey has been christened Maharashtra Splendor, and it covers India’s best cities and towns that offer an unforgettable holiday for sure.
 Proceed and read further and know more about the destinations you will lose yourself in.

 Deccan Odyssey – Maharashtra Splendor Journey Destinations